ebere10/WDI_PROJECT_2/README.md

 This is my second project from my web development immersive course at General Assembly.

-For this project I used the Google maps Api and I seeded my own data.
+For this project I used the Google maps API and I seeded my own data on hotels.
-I created a website called Stay Quirky where users can select a pin on a map and view unusual and offbeat hotels around the world.
+I created a website called Stay Quirky where users can register and login.
+Users can select a pin on a map and view unusual and offbeat hotels around the world.

 The landing page